mattantonelli/ffxiv-collect/README.md

 ## Run docker-compose [Production]
 If you want to run it on an production environment use the example in docker/docker-compose path.

+For running application in prouction mode you need to provide an valid master.key file and credential file.

 ```

 docker-compose up